 Layer up and stay warm, friends

-The Velocis Subzero layers nicely atop the Velocis Thermal Long-sleeve Jersey.
-In fact, the wide color of the Subzero plays very nicely with the snug, tall collar of the jersey.
+The Bontrager Velocis Softshell layers nicely atop the Velocis Thermal Long-sleeve Jersey.
+In fact, the wide collar of the Velocis Softshell plays very nicely with the snug, tall collar of the jersey.
 Admittedly, I may have liked a medium jacket to go with the medium jersey, but the size large wasn’t too oversized on my 5’11” – 170 lb. body.
 Sleeve length is outstanding and the knit double-cuffs work well with any gloves I pulled out of the drawer.

-The Velocis Subzero does lack actual vents, but does feature thermal inserts on the underarms and back panel to aid in moisture transfer.
+The Velocis Softshell does lack actual vents, but does feature thermal inserts on the underarms and back panel to aid in moisture transfer.
 For cold, dry conditions, that proved to be an outstanding choice.
 The balance of wind/water protection on the front and breathable panels has worked like a charm.
 I didn’t feel overdressed — even when temps approached the mid-40’s.
-Admittedly, I don’t typically ride below 35-degrees and the Subzero has done well on rides ranging from 35-45 degrees.
+Admittedly, I don’t typically ride below 35-degrees and the Velocis Softshell has done well on rides ranging from 35-45 degrees.

 SIZING NOTE: I’m 5’11” – 170 lbs and wore the size large for review.
 I could have gone with a medium for more of a racy fit, but the large worked well enough and allowed for comfortable layering.